viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

     The modifications described below **will** void any warranty unless you explicitly get a permission by the supplier.
     The ViPErLEED developers take no responsibility for any malfunctions that may occur as a result of modifications to the LEED electronics.

-**TODO Michele, Michael, Alex: Details on which versions numbers are supported; warnings etc.**

 In order to make the beam voltage accessible, we need to measure the average potential at the filament.
 We can do this by adding a voltage divider with two equal resistors in parallel to the filament.
 The output of the voltage divider is then connected to a new port on the back of the control unit.